mutker/nvidiactl/README.md

 # nvidiactl

-A command-line tool providing automatic fan speed management and dynamic power limit adjustment for NVIDIA GPUs.
+A tool providing dynamic fan speed and power limit adjustments for NVIDIA GPUs balance performance and noise.
 It can optionally be run as a systemd service.

 ## Features